reytoms/Portfolio/Project_part1.md

 a.
 [Mental Health Statistics](https://www.cdc.gov/mmwr/volumes/69/wr/mm6932a1.htm)

 This data is extracted from the Centers of Diseases Control and prevention website.
 The data indicates the mental health conditions suffered by the US population during the pandemic.
-From this data

 b.
 [The statistics in decline of travel since COVID-19](https://www.ustravel.org/system/files/media_root/document/Research_Fact-Sheet_Industry-Table.pdf)